prog-tech/docker-python/README.md

 It uses [the Docker Python Official](https://hub.docker.com/_/python/) documentation to see how to customize.

+Here is our [Official](https://hub.docker.com/r/progtechbr/progtech-docker-python) documentation on how to install and use it from [Docker Hub](https://hub.docker.com)

 ## What it comes with

 The python container created by this `Dockerfile` has: